-The work is enabled through the dedication of a skilled programmes team in New Zealand, as well as our CBM Global colleagues around the world, and enabled by the specialist work of our support team who communicates regularly with our donors and funding partners, and provides the administration and finance role to ensure accountability and integrity are maintained in all we do.
+The work is enabled through the dedication of a skilled programmes team in New Zealand, as well as our CBM Global colleagues around the world.
+It is made possible by the specialist work of our support team, communicating regularly with our donors and funding partners, and providing the administration, finance and compliance roles to ensure accountability and integrity are maintained in all we do.

-We are grateful for the time, care and skill donated to us by our volunteers and board members who assist to advance our mission.
+We are grateful for the time, care and skill donated to us by our volunteers and Board of Trustees who assist to advance our mission.

-In 2022, cbm New Zealand funded work in 16 countries in the Pacific, Asia and Africa investing in long-term, authentic partnership with the disability movement, maximising its impact through a coordinated mix of inclusive community-based programmes, local to global advocacy and delivering inclusion advice to other organisations (2021 - 17).
+In 2023, cbm New Zealand funded work in 14 countries in the Pacific, Asia and Africa investing in long-term, authentic partnership with the disability movement, maximising its impact through a coordinated mix of inclusive community-based programmes, local to global advocacy and delivering inclusion advice to other organisations (2022 - 16).